lyca22/snakes-and-ladders/README.md

 Acknowledgment
 ------------

-Thanks to Juan Manuel Reyes for guiding us in the process of making this tiny program.
+Thanks to Juan Manuel Reyes for guiding us in the process of making this tiny game.